John Sabini: City Council (1992–2001)

-NYS Senate
+State Senate (2003–2008)

 When the newly configured 13th Senate District was unveiled in the spring of 2002, Sabini became a candidate who amassed broad support within the Democratic Party.
-In 2004 and 2006 he was the Democratic nominee and was re-elected in the general election.
+In 2004 and 2006 he was the Democratic nominee and was re‑elected in the general election.

-Upon joining the Senate, Sabini received several high-profile appointments unprecedented for a new member.
+Upon joining the Senate, Sabini received several high‑profile appointments unprecedented for a new member.
 He was appointed as the ranking member of the Elections Committee and was the Senate Democratic conferee on a conference committee designed to set up the state's framework to comply with the federal Help America Vote Act.
 Sabini was also appointed to the Rules Committee, the first freshman Democrat since 1937 to serve in that capacity.

 In his first term, he introduced the bill that established by law the Flight 587 Memorial Scholarship, honoring the victims of that flight that crashed on the way to the Dominican Republic.
-He later introduced a bill — which also later passed into law — to prevent the scheduling of statewide exams during major religious holidays.
+He later introduced a bill—which also passed into law—to prevent the scheduling of statewide exams during major religious holidays.

 In 2006, Sabini was appointed as Assistant Minority Leader for Intergovernmental Affairs.
 He served as the liaison between the Senate Minority Conference and the Governor's office, the State Assembly, Congress and local governments.
 Sabini simultaneously maintained his ranking membership status on the Transportation and Racing, Gaming & Wagering Committees.

-Sabini was also appointed to several high-profile panels in 2006.
+Sabini was also appointed to several high‑profile panels in 2006.
 In February he served as the only New York State representative on a national transportation leadership summit at the White House.
 In April he served as the only New York City legislator on Governor Eliot Spitzer's special panel to determine the future of thoroughbred racing in New York and the operations of Belmont Park, Aqueduct Racetrack, and Saratoga Race Course.

 Driving while ability impaired

 On September 27, 2007, Albany police pulled over Sabini.
-He failed a field-sobriety test and declined to take a Breathalyzer.
+He failed a field‑sobriety test and declined to take a Breathalyzer.
 Sabini pleaded guilty to a charge of driving while ability impaired.
 He paid a $300 fine, agreed to enroll in DWI classes, and his driver's license was suspended for six months.

 End of State Senate term

-Queens County Democratic party officials declined to support Sabini for re-election in 2008.
-Instead, 12 of the 14 members of the party's county executive Committee gave their support to Hiram P. Monserrate, citing Monserrate's strength in the 2006 election and the changing ethnic politics of the district that were increasingly favorable to the challenger.
+Queens County Democratic party officials declined to support Sabini for re‑election in 2008.
+Instead, 12 of the 14 members of the party's county executive Committee gave their support to Hiram Monserrate, citing Monserrate's strength in the 2006 election and the changing ethnic politics of the district that were increasingly favorable to the challenger.

-New York State Racing and Wagering Board
+New York State Racing and Wagering Board (2008–2013)

-Sabini resigned his Senate seat to accept a nomination by Governor Paterson to become head of the New York State Racing and Wagering Board.
-Monserrate then won the Democratic primary nomination and was elected to the Senate.
+Sabini resigned his Senate seat in June 2008 to accept a nomination by Governor David Paterson to become chairman of the New York State Racing and Wagering Board.
+He was confirmed by the State Senate in August 2008.

+Few people in the racing industry knew much about Sabini when he took the post, but over the next four and a half years he became a prominent regulator with a national profile.